Is contamination of endoscopes really a problem?

 IC.02.02.01 Non-compliance of US hospitals

-The Joint Commission accredits and certifies nearly 21,000 health care organizations and programs in the United States.
+The Joint Commission accredits and certifies nearly 21,000 health care organisations and programs in the United States.

-The Joint Commission Standard IC.02.02.01: requires organizations to reduce the risk of infections associated with medical equipment, devices and supplies.
-Since 2009, there has been a continuous increase in non-compliance with IC.02.02.01 as equipment is improperly high level disinfected (HLD) and sterilized.
+The Joint Commission Standard IC.02.02.01: requires organisations to reduce the risk of infections associated with medical equipment, devices and supplies.
+Since 2009, there has been a continuous increase in non-compliance with IC.02.02.01 as equipment is improperly high level disinfected (HLD) and sterilised.

 "To this point, The Joint Commission has found that from 2013-2016, immediate threat to life (ITL) declarations directly related to improperly sterilized or HDL equipment increased significantly.
 In 2016, 74 percent of all ITLs were related to improperly sterilized or HDL equipment."
 23

 Infected bronchoscopes pose a particular challenge

 Flexible bronchoscopes are difficult to clean and disinfect due to their long, narrow lumens and delicate materials.
 The question is whether it is possible to ensure 100% disinfection of each scope.
 Despite following cleaning instructions persistent device contamination has been seen, and failure to meticulously follow cleaning instructions is likely to lead to contaminated scopes.6, 8

 The true incidence of cross-contamination and infection during flexible bronchoscopy is likely under-recognised due to underreporting and inadequate or no surveillance.8, 9

 In an overview of infections associated with flexible bronchoscopy from 2013, 50 studies were identified.
 In 30 out of the 50 studies published the same contaminant was found in the patient as well as in the bronchoscope.
 A total of 569 contaminated patients and 115 infected patients (20.21%) could be directly related to contaminated bronchoscopes.8